<

 • Taking part in training.

-To be a good fit for a Learning Support Assistant (LSA) role, you will need to be positive, calm, motivational, flexible, creative, and innovative.
+To be a good fit for a LSA role, you will need to be positive, calm, motivational, flexible, creative, and innovative.
 You must be able to demonstrate that you are trustworthy and ethical, that you have a supportive nature, as well as being assertive, confident, and resourceful.

 Ideally you will have: